 A. Dig deep

-When we published Tools For Recruiters: The Complete List, which took over 30 hours to research, write and edit, we made sure to include a comprehensive overview of every tool that the modern recruiter needs and a custom-coded filter to assist the reader in finding precisely what they’re looking for.
+When we published 130+ Recruiting Software Tools, which took over 50 hours to research, write and edit, we made sure to include a comprehensive overview of every tool that the modern recruiter needs and a custom-coded filter to assist the reader in finding precisely what they’re looking for.

 This post took a ton of time to compile but you know what?
 The post drove thousands of new visitors to the blog (some of which we hope will turn into customers down the road) and got us many new links back to the site, which will help improve our search engine rankings.
 There is no question that this was a productive use of our time.

 So if you’re not a recruitment marketing agency, how can you do something similar?

 Brainstorm areas where you think you can add the most value to your clients and candidates and do not be afraid to dig deep into the topic.

 This means putting in the necessary time to do the following: